1. / Artist Statement

 MFA, School of the Art Institute of Chicago

 BFA, East Tennessee State University

 Carrie A. Dyer is a multimedia artist, designer, and illustrator.
-Dyer has exhibited in more than 40 national, and international exhibitions in United Kingdom, France, Spain, China, and throughout the United States.
-In 2006 she presented a paper at the conference Graphically Speaking on graphic design as fine art.
-Dyer is a co-founder and the creative director for The FL3TCH3R Exhibit, an annual international juried exhibition.
-Dyer has worked in the graphic design field for over twelve years as Owner and Principal Designer of Cloudwhale Design developing creative work for accounts across the country from New York City to Los Angeles.
-In addition, she has received American Advertising Awards that include a Gold, Silver, and Bronze ADDY.
-In 2005, she received a 2nd Place Cover Illustration award for the Student Society for News Design while working at fNEWS Magazine in Chicago, Illinois.
+Dyer has exhibited in more than 50 national, and international exhibitions in United Kingdom, France, Spain, China, and throughout the United States.
+She was selected to be published in multiple Creative Quarterly publications, a competitive national art and design journal including No.40, 42 and 47.
+Dyer received 2 professional American Institute of Graphic Arts (AIGA) awards in Louisville, KY for projects connected to sustainable practices bridging art and design methodologies through the Currant Exchange project, a collaboration with Joyce Ogden, a Joan Mitchel award recipient.
+In addition, she has received multiple American Advertising Awards that include Gold, Silver, and Bronze.
+She is a co-founder and the creative director for The FL3TCH3R Exhibit, an annual international juried exhibition based around socially and politically engaged art.
+Dyer has worked in the graphic design field since 2002 as Owner and Principal Designer of Cloudwhale Design developing creative work for accounts across the country from New York City to Los Angeles.
 She received a Best Art Cinema-Short award in 2007 from the Southern Appalachian International Film Festival.
 In 2011, she was awarded a 2nd Place Purchase Prize at the American Impressions National Juried Exhibition.
-In 2015, she was selected to be published in Creative Quarterly No.40, a national art and design journal.
-Dyer built two contemporary graphic design programs at the University of Central Arkansas and at Spalding University before her current position as Assistant Professor of Graphic Design at Augusta University in Augusta, GA.
+Dyer was responsible for building three contemporary graphic design programs at the University of Central Arkansas, Kentucky School of Art at Spalding University, in addition to being selected to build the graphic design program at Augusta University as Assistant Professor of Graphic Design.

 All Rights Reserved.
 Copyright 2016 Carrie A. Dyer